Jayant Chaudhary

-Jayant Chaudhary (born 27 December 1978) is an American-born Indian politician and farmer leader.
-A member of the Rashtriya Lok Dal (RLD), he is currently serving as the Minister of Skill Development and Entrepreneurship in Government of India since 2024.
-He is member of the Rajya Sabha from Uttar Pradesh since 2022.
+Jayant Chaudhary (born 27 December 1978) is an American-born Indian politician who is serving as the 5th Minister of Skill Development and Entrepreneurship since 2024.
+A member of the Rashtriya Lok Dal (RLD), he has served as a member of the Rajya Sabha from Uttar Pradesh since 2022.
 Previously, he also served as a member of the 15th Lok Sabha from Mathura.
 He is a third-generation member of the Chaudhary family of Uttar Pradesh and grandson of Charan Singh, former prime minister of India.

 Early life and education

 Jayant Chaudhary was born on 27 December 1978 in Dallas, Texas, United States, to Ajit Singh and Radhika Singh.
 He was born into a Hindu Jat family.
 He is a grandson of Charan Singh, former prime minister of India.
 The family has a farming background and his grandfather, Charan Singh, participated in the Indian Independence Movement and was an active member of Arya Samaj since the 1930s.
 Jayant graduated from Sri Venkateswara College of the Delhi University and then did master of science in accounting and finance from the London School of Economics in 2002.